 Introduction

-- Hazardous waste sites and industrial discharges
+- Hazardous waste sites and industrial discharges.

-- Naturally occurring hazardous chemicals, such as arsenic
+- Naturally occurring hazardous chemicals, such as arsenic and radon.

-- Sewage and food processing waste
+- Sewage and food processing waste.

 Health Effects